gasaicrypto/docs/docs/reference/hubble/architecture.md

 ### P2P Engine

 Hubble connects to other peers over a GossipSub network established using [LibP2P](https://github.com/libp2p/libp2p).
-Messages merged into the Storage Engine are immediately gossiped to all of is peers.
+Messages merged into the Storage Engine are immediately gossiped to all of its peers.

 Hubble will only peer with trusted peers and employs a simple network topology during beta.
 It peers only with known instances which must be configured at startup.
 In later releases, the network topology will be modified to operate